 This On-Line Speech and Language Referral Form is only for families who want to access Speech Services Niagara preschool speech and language services.
 Only referrals received by a child’s legal guardian will be accepted.
-Deadline for referral is October 31st of the year the child is eligible to start their first year of Full Day Kindergarten (previously known as Junior Kindergarten).
+Deadline for parent referral is August 31st of the year the child is eligible to start their first year of Full Day Kindergarten (previously known as Junior Kindergarten).

 If your child is attending school please contact your classroom teacher or principal for information on what services may be available to you from your local school board.

 The opportunity for you to provide this information to us on line is being offered as an alternative option for making a referral.
 You may choose to call our intake line directly at 905-688-1890 ext.
 151(St. Catharines and Grimsby) ext.
 168 (Niagara Falls, Welland, Port Colborne and Fort Erie and all Francophone referrals) and provide the same information over the phone.
 All electronic submissions are placed in order of the date and time received.

 The personal data collected on the on-line Speech Services Niagara Referral Form is used to determine your eligibility for admission, to assist the speech pathologist in preparing for your child’s speech and language assessment and to ensure that we are communicating with a legal guardian.
 We will also use this information to contact you to arrange for your child’s appointment for a speech and language assessment.
 Some of the information is also required by the Ministry of Children and Youth Services for any family receiving services and programs from this agency.
 The information is kept confidential and stored in a secure electronic database.
 No names or information that could identify you or your child is provided to the Ministry.